 Lyla Sultan is a Marketing Associate at Nitro.
 She is a staunch supporter of women in tech, a political philosophy nerd, and a sucker for catchy Marketing slogans.
 She enjoys long walks on the beach with a goblet of wine.

-In this installation of a ‘Day in the Life of a Nitronaut,’ we sat down with the two members of the Nitro Data team, Marek Kolodziej, Senior Research Engineer, and Malcolm Greaves, Research Engineer, to get an insider’s perspective on what it’s like to find treasure out of chaotic, unstructured data.
+As you can see from this professional data engineering agency, data has become a part of everyday life for most businesses.
+They need to collect, analyze and use any data they can so they are able to grow the business without any hiccups.
+We’re no different so in this installation of a ‘Day in the Life of a Nitronaut,’ we sat down with the two members of the Nitro Data team, Marek Kolodziej, Senior Research Engineer, and Malcolm Greaves, Research Engineer, to get an insider’s perspective on what it’s like to find treasure out of chaotic, unstructured data.

 Marek, can you tell us a little bit about what it means to be a Research Engineer?